hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-This Data Group is “Required” except where one of the following conditions apply:
+This Data Group is “Required” except where one of the following conditions apply:<br /><br />
 -For the declaration that include Inland Mode Of Transport with the value ‘5’;
 -Where goods are carried in multimodal transport units, such as containers, swap bodies and semi trailers, the customs authorities may authorise the holder of the transit procedure not to provide this